punctum-im/protocol-old/PROTOCOL.md

 ### POST /api/v1/accounts/$ID/invite

 If the account is a bot, add it to a conference.
-Takes, and requires, a "conference-id" value.
+Takes, and requires, a "conference_id" value.
 The requester must have xx3xx permissions on the conference that they want to add the bot to.
 Replace ``$ID`` with the bot's ID.

 ### GET /api/v1/accounts/by-name/$NAME